Marc Leishman: Career

 In July 2015, in The Open Championship at St Andrews, Leishman finished as joint runner-up after losing in a four-hole aggregate playoff during a Monday finish to the delayed tournament.
 After coming close to missing the cut after the first two rounds, Leishman shot a 64 during the third round and a 66 in the final round to finish in a tie for first place with Zach Johnson and Louis Oosthuizen.
 Leishman did have the sole lead of the Championship with six holes to go during the final round but bogeyed the 16th hole to drop back to 15-under-par and an eventual tie.
 In the resulting four-hole playoff, after finding a divot with his tee shot at the first hole, this led to a bogey while Johnson and Oosthuizen opened with birdies to open up a two-stroke gap over Leishman.
 A further bogey at the third hole left him three strokes behind on the final hole and out of contention but his tie for second place gave him his best performance in a major to date.

 On 19 March 2017, Leishman won his second PGA Tour event, the Arnold Palmer Invitational.
 On 17 September 2017, he claimed his third PGA Tour event, the BMW Championship with a tournament record −23.
 On 14 October 2018, Leishman shot a 7-under 65 in the final round to win the CIMB Classic by five strokes and equal Justin Thomas' tournament record of 26-under-par in 2015 on the TPC Kuala Lumpur West course.

 In December 2019, Leishman played on the International team at the 2019 Presidents Cup at Royal Melbourne Golf Club in Australia.
 The U.S. team won 16–14.
 Leishman went 1–2–2 and halved his Sunday singles match against Rickie Fowler.

 In January 2020, Leishman won the Farmers Insurance Open for his fifth PGA Tour title.
 Leishman shot a final round 65 to come from behind and defeat Jon Rahm by one stroke.

 In April 2021, Leishman won the Zurich Classic of New Orleans.
 He was partnered with countryman Cameron Smith.
 The duo won in a playoff over Louis Oosthuizen and Charl Schwartzel.
 Leishman competed at the Tokyo 2020 Olympics, held in July/August 2021, in the men's competition, finishing 51st.

 In August 2022, it was announced that Leishman had joined LIV Golf.
+He joined the all Australian Punch GC team, captained by Cameron Smith, which was renamed Ripper GC for the start of the following season.
+Leishman earned his first victory on the LIV Golf League in April 2025 at LIV Golf Miami, with a one-shot win over Charl Schwartzel.